 It was determined according to the method proposed by Harborne [12].
 5 g of the sample was boiled in 50 ml of 2 M HCl solution for 30 minutes under reflux.
 It was allowed to cool and then filtered through Whatman number 1 filter paper.
-A measure volume of ethyl acetate starting with drop was added.
+A measured volume of ethyl acetate was added.
 The flavonoid precipitate was recovered by filtration using weighed filter paper.
 The resulting weight difference gives the weight of flavonoid in the sample.